 A home-like atmosphere

 The Hospice opened to its first residents in January of 2004.
-Even at 18,000 square feet, the environment is home-like, offering 12 spacious resident rooms, each equipped with a television, microwave, coffee maker, telephone, ample closet space, private bath including shower and pull-out sofa bed for family members wishing to stay with the resident.
-Other features include a chapel, dining room, children’s play area, sun room and patio.
+Even at 18,000 square feet, the environment is home-like, offering 12 spacious resident rooms, each equipped with a television, microwave, coffee maker, telephone, ample closet space, private bath including shower.
+Residents are allowed to visit the chapel and dining room, and children’s play area (temporarily unavailable), sun room and patio.
 Each resident room provides a view of the grounds and Sturgeon Creek.

 What are the costs of the Hospice?